SuitcaseCoder/poke-project/pokemon.md

 - [how to make a GET fetch request](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)

 ### Start Here:
+In IntelliJ
+  - File > new > project > choose: `web` and click: `finish`
+In GitHub
+  - `+` > new repository > name your repository "pokemon-project" >
+    leave it as public, don't add a README file > click `create repository`
+  - copy everything (or click the clipboard) under `...or create a new repository on the command line`

+In Intellij:
+  - Open the terminal and cd into your newly created project
+  - Copy pasta what you had just copied from your github repo hit return

-In a new IntelliJ project, create the following files:
+In your newly created a new IntelliJ project:
+  - Create the following files:
     - `app.js`: your app lives here, mainly
     - `index.html`
     - don't forget to:
         - link your js file to your html file
         - include jquery in the right spot
         - hydrate
         - have fun

 Your HTML file should have only two elements inside the body (not including the script tags)